-As an additional measure to minimize the risk of insider trading violations, the Company has established additional procedures limiting trading in Company securities and Trust securities with respect to its directors, officers and other employees designated by the Legal Counsel.
-The Legal Counsel will notify you if you have been designated as a "Specified Employee" pursuant to this policy.
-The additional procedures for the Company's directors, officers and "Specified Employees" include the following:
+As an additional measure to minimize the risk of insider-trading violations, the Company has established additional procedures limiting trading in Company securities and Trust securities with respect to its directors, officers and other employees designated by Legal Counsel.
+Legal Counsel will notify you if you have been designated as a "Specified Employee" pursuant to this policy.
+The additional procedures for the Company's directors, officers and Specified Employees include the following: